 The slew of emulators flooding the market makes it difficult to choose.
 To get the best handheld emulator, start with what you consider the highest priority.

 If you want a cheap emulator, then sort them out by price.
 This way, you can exclude more expensive products.

 If you expect high-end features like a quality display and incredible build quality, then don’t be too tight on the budget.

 By paying more, you’ll get a well-rounded device that not only has an excellent display, but also a vast library of games.
-You will also be pampered with extra features like movie player, music player, etc.
+You will also be pampered with extra features like a movie player, music player, and more.